-• White tape with Patagonia Run logo ^{the conservation}: This is the main tape that marks all the race course.
+- White tape with Patagonia Run logo This is the main tape that marks all the race course.
 By following these marks runners will stay on the right trail or course of the race.
 In the woods, tapes will be placed on trees, bushes and canes.
-In the open land (pampas), they will be displayed on metal / plastic stakes.
+In the open land (pampas), they will be displayed on stakes.
 Runners should follow these marks at all times and in the event the white tape cannot be seen, whether in the woods or in open land along a full kilometer, they should return immediately to the last sighted mark.
-Markers will be placed in close intervals in complex forest trails or mountain areas, while in those areas where there is only one trail or in open land, tapes will be placed further apart so that runners will be able to follow the route without any risk of getting lost by simply looking up.

-• Yellow tape: Those trails or paths NOT included in the course will be closed using yellow tapes.
-Runners should not cross any area marked with yellow tapes.

-• Orange Tape: In the event of snow or lack of contrast, white tapes with Patagonia Run logo together with orange tapes, or orange bags on mountain ridges where there are no plants available, will be placed as additional marking.
+Markers will be placed in close intervals in complex forest trails or mountain areas, while in those areas where there is only one trail or in open land, tapes will be placed further apart so that runners will be able to follow the route without any risk of getting lost by simply looking up. - Yellow tape: Those trails or paths NOT included in the course will be closed using yellow tapes.
+Runners should not cross any area marked with yellow tapes. - Orange Tape: In the event of snow or lack of contrast, white tapes with Patagonia Run logo together with orange tapes will be placed as additional marking.

-• White reflective tape: The night course (from 6:45 pm to 8:00 am) will be mainly marked with reflective white taping, and some yellow taping.
+- White reflective tape: In order to improve marking visibility on the course, reflective white tapes will be placed at variable distance from the Start Line to the Finish Line to help runners follow the course during the night and by the time it gets dark (around 6:00 p.m.).
+Provided runners are wearing headlamps, they will be able to follow the course. - White refective tape: The night course (from 6:45 pm to 8:00 am) will be mainly marked with reflective white taping, and some yellow reflective taping.
 Provided runners are wearing headlamps, they will be able to follow the course.
-For this distance tapes will be placed from km 20 to the finishing Line.
-Between 6:45 pm and 8:00 am, reflective taping is the most important course marking.

-• Reflective arrows and signs: either vertical, horizontal or diagonal will indicate the way:
+For this distance tapes will be placed from km 40 to the finishing Line. - Reflective arrows: either vertical, horizontal or diagonal will indicate the way.